CalsRanna/ant_design_flutter/README.md

 ## 🖥 Environment Support

-- Working on Windows and Mac Os
+- Working on Windows and Mac OS

 ## 📦 Install